CharlesShi12/RecommendationSystems/README.md

 ```
 git clone https://github.com/CharlesShi12/RecommendationSystems.git
 ```
 Import the folder into your respected IDE.
+Install the necessary libraries/frameworks:
+* Streamlit
+* Sklearn
+* Spotipy
 Open your terminal, navigate to this github repository folder and run the following command:
 ```
 streamlit run main.py
 ```